scottmillerraleigh/brickstack-api-docs/docs/index.md

 Welcome to BrickStack!
 BrickStack is an API that stores information about LEGO sets.

-BrickStack will let you browse LEGO sets in a database to view more details about a specific LEGO set.
+Use BrickStack to browse LEGO sets in a database to view more details about a specific LEGO set.

 You can browse by many attributes to help you find the right set for you.